 Do Make Necessary Preparations

 It is essential that you prepare yourself for the worst.
 Withdrawal from drugs or alcohol is not going to be easy.
 You’ll experience physical effects, depression, and anxiety, among others.
-But if you have an idea on what you’ll be expecting during the withdrawal phase, then you’ll be able to make a plan so you can fight the cravings.
+But if you have an idea of what you’ll be expecting during the withdrawal phase, then you’ll be able to make a plan so you can fight the cravings.

 Do take note of the emotions that you are vulnerable to.
-For example, if you easily get anxious or depressed, try to identify the ways on how you can deal with the times that you’ll feel out of control.
+For example, if you easily get anxious or depressed, try to identify the ways how you can deal with the times that you’ll feel out of control.
 There are many ways that you can deal with this.
 Try breathing exercises or meditation.
 You can do activities that can make you feel more relaxed.
 It will surely help.

 Consider Taking Medications